tortxof/gittag/README.md

 gittag -file VERSION.txt patch  # Use a custom filename
 ```

+When using `-f`, the VERSION file is always placed at the repository root, regardless of which subdirectory you run gittag from.
+When using `-file` with a custom path, you control the location.

 **Conditional tagging:** In file mode, git tags are only created for release versions and numbered prereleases.
 Unnumbered prereleases update only the file, not git tags.
 This allows prereleases like `alpha` or `beta` to represent a development phase spanning multiple commits, while numbered prereleases like `alpha.1` or `rc1` mark specific snapshots.

 ```bash